entelecheia-inc/culverkey/README.md

 ## How it should be implemented

-The encryption key that is exchanged is used to as a key for HMAC to sign elements of protocol.
-The actual protocol must be the Signal protocol.
+The exchanged encryption key is used as an HMAC key to sign elements of the protocol.
+The protocol itself must be the Signal protocol.

-Implement the mobile apps by using the Signal protocol library with a cross platform toolkit like React Native or Flutter.
-Implement the server side using Note.js.
-Signal protocol implementation is open source, and is available for many platforms.
+For mobile apps, use the Signal protocol library with a cross-platform toolkit like React Native or Flutter.
+Implement the server-side using Node.js.
+The Signal protocol is open-source and available for many platforms.